The Birthday Gift That Lasts

 These survivors have one thing in common: they mattered to the child personally.
 Not because they were expensive or educational, but because they connected to something real about who the child was.

 The gift that lasts isn’t the biggest or the flashiest.
 It’s the one that sees the child clearly.
+It’s the same quality that makes an Easter basket book stand apart from the candy — specificity, intention, and the child recognized inside it.

 Choosing Differently